schnick3rs/wang-charz/posts/3-the-journey-of-the-golden-goose-session-one.md

 ## Cheribdion Alpha

 Lets wrap a little togather so that we can finally please make that jump.
-First, a short view on the Hive World Cherib..
+First, a short view on the Hive World Cherib...
 Alpha.
 An Occean Planet, that produces the _World-Fish_, a lot!
 The planets output is responsible to support large parts of the System with food.
 The planet was covered in polluted, blackish water with Hive Islands.
 Overssen by the Gouveneur _Ganthet Veneratio_ from _Aidon-Hive_.